Victorsitou/disnake/docs/api.rst

     .. versionadded:: 2.3

-    :param event: The :class:`GuildScheduledEvent`.
+    :param event: The guild scheduled event that the user unsubscribed from.
+    :type event: :class:`GuildScheduledEvent`

-    :param user: The :class:`User` that unsubscribed from the event.
+    :param user: The user that unsubscribed from the scheduled event. ``Union[:class:`Member`, :class:`User`]``?
+    :type user: :class:`User`

 .. function:: on_stage_instance_create(stage_instance)
               on_stage_instance_delete(stage_instance)